Load multiple JSON Lines Files from an Archive (ZIP or TAR) incrementally

 import jsonl

-# Load all JSON Lines files matching the pattern "*.jsonl" from the archive
+# Load all JSON Lines files matching the pattern "*.jsonl"

-for filename, items in jsonl.load_archive(path):
+for filename, iterator in jsonl.load_archive(path):

 print("Filename:", filename)

-print("Data:", tuple(items))
+print("Data:", tuple(iterator))

 import jsonl

-for filename, items in jsonl.load_archive(path, password=b"your_password"):
+for filename, iterator in jsonl.load_archive("https://example.com/archive.zip"):

 print("Filename:", filename)

-print("Data:", tuple(items))
+print("Data:", tuple(iterator))

 Pattern matching